xDarkyne/diablo-api/README.md

 returns detailed information about an item by given item-slug and item-id

+### - `:region/:locale/v1/item-types/`

+custom endpoint returning an index of available grouped item-type slugs

 ### - `:region/:locale/v1/item-types/:slug`

-custom endpoint returning grouped results for item-types like `bootsnecromancer`, `bootscrusader` and `boots` under one single endpoint called `boots`.
+custom endpoint returning grouped results for item-types like `bootsnecromancer`, `bootscrusader` and `boots` under one single endpoint called `boots`

 ### - `:region/:locale/v1/items-all`

 returns all items defined in the Storage Helper, this function is relatively slow though it gets cached after being called once.
-Only use this if you really have to.
+Only use this if you really have to

 <a name="parameters">